madhavkarri/-CarND-AdvancedLaneFinding/MadhavKarri_CarNDP2_Writeup.md

 - The misealding/spurious lane marking are detected using HSV colorspace.
 By adjusting the thresholds, the HSV binary was able to detect all the lanes and its features except for the yelllow and white lane markings.
 The result is shown below
 ![UD_HSV17](./Writeup_IV/UD_HSV17.jpg)
 - The solution was to subtract the HSV binary from the undistorted image to remove the misealding/spurious lane markings
-- The subtraction was performed post applying   - Gradient, Gradient Magnitude, and Gradient Direction Thresholds
+- The subtraction was performed post applying - Gradient, Gradient Magnitude, and Gradient Direction Thresholds -Second major challenge in this video was to detect/identify and remove shadow that was making the yellow and white lane line markings as shown below

 **Challenge Video Output**